 Chicken cordon bleu is always good, but what a pain to make.
-This recipe is for an efficient way to make EASY chicken cordon bleu.
+This great recipe is an efficient way to make EASY chicken cordon bleu.

 But what a pain to make.
 Pound out the chicken.
 Roll everything up without it falling out.
 Then keep it rolled up.
 Bread it.
 Cook it without it coming apart.
 Then eat without it coming apart.
 Whew!
 I’m exhausted just writing that!

-One day, I decided I could probably make this myself.
-I started the recipe like my Feta-Topped Chicken since they are similar recipes.
+One day, I decided I could probably do this myself, but in a much easier way.
+The first time I worked on this recipe, I started it like my Feta-Topped Chicken since they are similar recipes.
 But I added the ham and mozzarella instead of feta and tomato.

-Chicken Cordon Bleu was originally a Swiss recipe called schnitzel.
+Chicken Cordon Blue was originally a Swiss recipe called schnitzel.
 It has since evolved over time.
-Of course, the traditional cheese is, therefore, Swiss Cheese, but I don’t like it.
+Of course, the traditional cheese is, therefore, melty Swiss Cheese, but I don’t like it.
 So, we used the next best soft cheese that we all agree on: mozzarella cheese.

-This recipe is a quick and easy way to make chicken cordon bleu.
+This recipe is a great way to make chicken cordon bleu with less work than the classic dish.
 Seriously, easy.
-It takes about 25 minutes to make and not much of that is active cooking.
+It takes very little time, about 25 minutes, to make and not much of that is active cooking.

 You may call this cheating, I call it efficient cooking!